 Under United States visa requirements, international students must provide documentation of financial resources for the nine-month period of study required to obtain the LL.M. degree.
 Although otherwise complete applications may be processed without the financial certificate and the required documentation, these documents must be submitted and received before the due date of the first seat deposit.
 These documents must be in English and sent as originals by mail or courier service.
 No international student may be formally admitted until these documents have been received.

-The Financial Certificate demonstrates the applicant's ability to cover the full cost of tuition and fees (currently in 2013, $20,795 tuition/semester + $1,341.28 fees/semester = $44,272.56 for academic year) and estimated living expenses for the academic year (September to May), which include health insurance, housing, meals, books and personal expenses (approx. $15,061), totaling an estimated $57,554.
+Admitted applicants must submit a financial certificate through Connect Carolina showing their ability to cover the full cost of tuition and fees (currently, $21,595 tuition/per semester + $1,378.64 fees/per semester = $22,973.64/per semester--thus totaling $45,947.28 for the current academic year).
+IIE Fulbright estimated living expenses for the academic year (September to May), which include health insurance, housing, meals, books and personal expenses are $15,850, totaling an estimated $61,800.
 The certificate must be signed by the applicant and include documentation such as bank statements, certificates of deposit, a sponsor's letter, or fellowship or grant funding information.
-Please note that annual North Carolina State Government-mandated tuition increases often occur just prior to registration, which would increase program costs, often by approximately 10%.
+Please note that annual North Carolina State Government-mandated tuition increases often occur just prior to registration in the summer, which could increase program costs up to 10 percent.

 Applicants are expected to secure their own funding.
-UNC is not able to provide financial aid.
-Those needing financial assistance may find helpful information through the Institute of International Education, http://www.iie.org/ and http://www.fundingusstudy.org/.
+Those needing financial assistance may find helpful information through the Institute of International Education (IIE), http://www.iie.org/ and http://www.fundingusstudy.org/.
 The United States embassy or consulate in your home country may have additional information on Fulbright Scholarships and other fellowship opportunities.
 Information for U.S. citizens and permanent residents is available at http://www.finaid.org/.

-A partial list of organizations that offer scholarship funding for graduate study in the U.S. can be found on the FAQs page.
+A partial list of organizations that offer scholarship funding or student loans for graduate study in the U.S. can be found on our Scholarships for LL.M.
+Students page.